jhdcruz/ProCESO/README.md

 # ProCESO

 **Complete Title:**
-Community Outreach Internal Management System with Feedback Sentiment Analysis and Automated Certificate Generation for TIP Manila - CESO Department.
+ProCESO - Community Outreach Internal Management System with Feedback Sentiment Analysis and Automated Certificate Generation for TIP Manila - CESO Department.

 > [!IMPORTANT]
 > This system/application is **not meant for public usage**, and is specifically tailored for a specific client.
 This only serves as public reference for similar system or application.